 Sometimes, often in TV drama, the protagonist needs to be instrumental in solving someone else's predicament.
 I recently watched an episode of an otherwise good drama series from a few years back, in which our regular protagonist tried to help a guest character overcome their terrible problem.
 Come the final scenes, it felt very much as though the guest character would have overcome it anyway, without the protagonist's help.
 Needless to say, this was deeply unsatisfying, and could so easily have been fixed.
 So here's a good question to ask yourself: if your protagonist was air-lifted clean out of this plot, would the whole story collapse?
 If not, you've got real problems and need to carry out some surgery.

 Sure, we'll swallow the occasional small coincidence in a story.
 Two friends bump into each other in a big city?
 Okay, we'll buy that.
 Fine.
 When coincidence plays a major role in the story later on, though - that's when our brows furrow, we become restless and suddenly we can hear The Wheels Of Plot grinding and creaking (more on that in a moment).
 Plot should be a big chain of events, each of which follows logically on from preceding events, so that we understand and sympathise with how this story developed in a logical fashion.
 Attempt to serve plot with a great big coincidence and you run the very real risk of that chain's links flying apart.
 It's like hurling a basketball at a domino which stubbornly refuses to topple onto the next.
+Here's a useful general rule: we're much more likely to accept a coincidence which gets the hero into trouble, than one which gets them out of it.

 This is especially dangerous in the more fantastic genre fare.
 Real-world drama has an in-built set of rules.
 We know that world and so it needs less explanation.
 If we're in a heightened, supernatural, fantastic or otherwise unfamiliar world, though, we need to know the rules.
 This doesn't mean we have to be force-fed them, Fight Club-style, in the first 10 minutes.
 They should be ladled on throughout, with the artfulness also reserved for character detail and general colour.